Mcp Server > Using Tallyfy MCP server with ChatGPT

 Automation tools

-create_automation_rule- Create if-then automation rules on a templateupdate_automation_rule- Modify an existing automation rule’s conditions or actionsdelete_automation_rule- Remove an automation ruleanalyze_template_automations- Analyze all automations for conflicts and redundanciesget_step_visibility_conditions- See which automations control a step’s visibilitysuggest_automation_consolidation- Get AI recommendations for simplifying automation rulesconsolidate_automation_rules- Preview or apply automation consolidation changes
+create_automation_rule- Create if-then automation rules on a templateupdate_automation_rule- Modify an existing automation rule’s conditions or actionsdelete_automation_rule- Remove an automation ruleanalyze_template_automations- Analyze all automations with redundancy detection (duplicates, same-trigger groups)get_step_visibility_conditions- See which automations control a step’s visibility with actual condition detailssuggest_automation_consolidation- Get prioritized recommendations for consolidation (orphaned rules, duplicates, conflicts, merge candidates)

 User and guest tools